PoeBlu/lono/docs/_docs/configsets/structure.md

 File | Description
 --- | ---
 configset.yml | The configset code.
-The top-level key should be `AWS::CloudFormation::Init`. meta.rb | Meta info about the configset.
-Currently supports one method `depends_on`.
-You can use to specify other configsets as dependencies. httpd.gemspec | A standard gemspec definition.
-Configsets can be packaged as gems.
+The top-level key should be `AWS::CloudFormation::Init`.
+This is required. meta.rb | Additional meta info about the configset.
+Currently supports `depends_on`, to specify other configsets as dependencies.
+This is optional. httpd.gemspec | A standard gemspec definition, allows configsets to be packaged as gems.
+This is required.

+## lono configset new

+{% include lono-configset-new.md %}

 {% include configset-example.md %}